joshbrew/tinybuild/README.md

 - `entry=index.js` --name the entry point file you want to create, defaults to index.js
 - `script=console.log("Hello%20World!")` -- pass a jsonified and URI-encoded (for spaces etc.) javascript string, defaults to a console.log of Hello World!

+Check the tinybuild.config.js for args we didn't fully document here (todo...)